uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/03_Model.md

 ### Discrete Var

+Dummy variable trap

-For $C$ possible values of discrete var, you need to create $(C-1)$ dummy vars, as all zeros is also scenario
+- For $C$ possible values of discrete var, If you have intercept/constant term and $C$ dummy vars, you will have perfect multi-collinearity (dangerous), as all zeros is also a scenario

-Else, if you have $C$ dummy vars, you will have perfect multi-collinearity (dangerous)
+Solution
+- $C$ dummy variables, but no intercept
+- $C-1$ dummy variables with intercept

-## Model Hints
+## Model Constraints/Hints

 Known properties of $f$ that can be used to improve $\hat f$, especially with small datasets

-- Monotonicity
+- Monotonic constraints
+	- Warning: does the constraint really makes sense for all possible values of other features?
+		- If your house price model uses the features “number of rooms” and “living area”
+			- then a monotonic constraint on “living area” might make sense (given any number of rooms)
+			- such constraint would be non-sensical for the number of rooms
+				- Because having six rooms in a 1200 square feet home is not necessarily better than having just five rooms in an equally sized home
+- Interaction constraints: prevent non-sensical interactions
+	- Let's say that the causal structure is $E = f(A, B), F = f(C, D), G = g(E, F)$
+	- If this is a hassle to model each independently, then have interactions constraints: $G = f(\{A, B\}, \{C, D\})$
 - Reflexivity
 - Symmetry
 - Rotational invariance